 Ping Pong Naïveté: Hank and Dean, about sex, reality in general, and the fact that Brock kills people in front of them on a regular basis.
 May have something to do with those learning beds, which Dr. Venture believes screwed up his own social life.
 This was also due to their clones not getting the advantage of first-hand experience for very long; the current Hank and Dean are getting much more well-rounded the longer they're alive.

 Power Perversion Potential: Orpheus's Master is a shape-shifter and well aware of the benefits.
-First demonstrated when he takes the form of Cerebus and lets one of his three heads continuously lick his genitals, which he admits to loving (but can also taste, which is maddening).
-Then later when he takes the form of Catherine the Great's horse (a scene that was mostly cut), and finally Lampshaded when he takes the form of Orpheus's surprisingly still hot ex-wife and claims he's going to jump rope naked in front of a mirror, in her body, after Orpheus leaves.
+First demonstrated when he takes the form of Cerberus and one of his three heads continuously licks his genitals, which he admits to loving (but he can also taste it, which is maddening).
+Then later when he takes the form of Catherine the Great's horse (a scene that was mostly cut, but is included in the DVD extras), and finally Lampshaded when he takes the form of Orpheus's surprisingly still hot ex-wife and claims he's going to jump rope naked in front of a mirror, in her body, after Orpheus leaves.
 "I mean would you look at these breasts?
 You could bounce a penis off these!"

 In "Showdown at Cremation Creek Part 2," there is a Previously On which basically shows the major events of the previous episode in super-fast motion, ending with the scene of the cliffhanger, played normally.